 Not everyone needs an external recorder.
 Many current cameras offer internal recording at 10-bit quality perfectly good enough for log recording and colour grading later.
 An external monitor is still a great shooting accessory, and its improved display is probably worth at least as much as, if not more than, external recording features.

-So if you just want the Ninja V’s 5-inch display but not its internal recording, then the Shinobi 5-inch is for you.
+So if you just want the Ninja V’s 5-inch display but not its internal recording, then the Shinobi II is for you.
 It’s a lot cheaper than the Ninja V and barely two-thirds the weight – and weight is a big factor if you’re going to mount your external monitor on the camera.
 Be aware, though, that the resolution tops out at 4K 30p or FHD at 60p; many of the best mirrorless cameras can go beyond this.

-4. Atomos Shinobi 7 (7-inch)
+Best large monitor for video: Atomos Shinobi 7 (7-inch)

 Credit: Atomos